 Look, I've been being very cautious and careful.

-I know a lot of you have been tweeting, texting, and and emailing me this story, but until we were able to actually get it from the Washington Times, Apple News, and other places, we were just being careful.
+I know a lot of you have been tweeting, texting, and emailing me this story, but until we were able to actually get it from the Washington Times, Apple News, and other places, we were just being careful.

-Well, it looks like Mr. Governor Al Ralph Northam, you know, the guy that says, Well, we'll deliver the baby and we'll make it comfortable, and the mother will decide if the baby stops breathing, if we'll resuscitate the baby, and and then we'll have a discussion.
+Well, it looks like Mr. Governor Ralph Northam, you know, the guy that says, well, we'll deliver the baby and we'll make it comfortable and the mother will decide if the baby stops breathing, if we'll resuscitate the baby.

-Well, the Washington Times headline is Northam Yearbook Profile included Blackface, KKK costume photo.
+Well, the Washington Times headline is, Northam yearbook profile included Blackface KKK costume photo.

-That's right, the Commonwealth of Virginia governor featured, quote, in blackface and Ku Klux Klan robes on his profile page in a medical school yearbook.
+The Commonwealth of Virginia governor featured, quote, in blackface and Ku Klux Klan robes on his profile page in a medical school yearbook.

 The photo was first reported by big league politics.

-Now it's it's going viral.
+Now it's going viral.

 We just wanted to be careful.